-The musician was born in Berkeley, California and he began his career in high school bands.
+The musician was born in Berkeley, California.
+He began his career in high school bands.
 He and his younger brother, John, had separate groups.
-Tom’s band, Spider Webb and the Insects (which featured Jeremy Levine of the Seeds), signed a recording contract with Del-Fi Records but broke up in 1959 before releasing any records.
+Tom’s band, Spider Webb and the Insects.
+Which featured Jeremy Levine of the Seeds.
+They signed a recording contract with Del-Fi Records.
+But broke up in 1959 before releasing any records.

-From the late 1960s and early 1970s he was on Creedence, that had a musical style encompassed roots rock, swamp rock, and blues rock.
-They played in a Southern rock style, despite their San Francisco Bay Area origin, with lyrics about bayous, catfish, the Mississippi River, and other popular elements of Southern United States iconography, as well as political and socially conscious lyrics about topics including the Vietnam War.
+From the late 1960s and early 1970s he was on Creedence.
+That had a musical style encompassed roots rock, swamp rock, and blues rock.
+Also they played in a Southern rock style, despite their San Francisco Bay Area origin, with lyrics about bayous, catfish, the Mississippi River.
+Also other popular elements of Southern United States iconography.
+As well as political and socially conscious lyrics about topics including the Vietnam War.
 The band also performed at the 1969 Woodstock Festival in Upstate New York.

 The group disbanded acrimoniously in late 1972 after four years of chart-topping success.
 Tom Fogerty had officially left the previous year, and John was at odds with the remaining members over matters of business and artistic control, all of which resulted in subsequent lawsuits among the former bandmates.